“When I first met back up with Alex (my son) I thought he was an irritating spoilt brat who was lazy and had forgot how to work and respect people.

 Dad.Info spoke with Darron about his son and asked him how a trip away saved their relationship.

 “Alex is my only son.
 I lived with his mother till he was 2 and it started to fall apart”

-Darron and Alex’s mum went to court and Darron won custody and suddenly he was a single Dad with a full-time job.
+Darron and Alex’s mum went to court and Darron became the primary carer and suddenly he was a single Dad with a full-time job.
 “I don’t drive.
 I was catching so many buses a day.
 I’d catch one to the childminder and then she’d take him into school and then catch another one into the city centre then I’d work all day and catch a bus back and then a bus back home, make something to eat.
 It wasn’t easy.
 I always worked with the view that this was my choice.
 It might have been trying and stressful at times, but I had a house, food, a job, Alex was at a good school, I always tried to look at the bigger picture.
 It was quite difficult because I was going through court which is vicious.”

 Darron raised Alex until he started at school and then Alex spent some time living back with his Mum.
 Darron struggled to adjust to life without his son and explained he had to emotionally switch off “the way I dealt with it was to almost detach myself, to cut off the emotion to deal with it.
 I was lucky that was only for a year and we reconnected.
 The longer it goes on the harder it is to claw it back.”

 However, when Alex turned 16 he moved back in with his Mum.
 “I remember when he left I didn’t know what to do with myself.
 My life had been focused on bringing Alex up.
 And then I had all this free time and I didn’t know what to do.
 I did a bit of travelling and we kept in touch now and then but as he was turning 19 we were talking but it were like you talk to an aunt you haven’t seen for 10 years it was guarded and formal.
 It was tough.”